w3c/wai-fundamentals-overview/content/foundations-course.md

 ---

 <blockquote class="pull alt-2 right" style="font-size:0.875rem!important">
-<p>This unique course is based on the World Wide Web Consortium (W3C) open curricula, and brings together international expert trainers.</p>
+<p>Accessibility skills are increasingly in demand.
+With this professional development course, you’ll be able to immediately start improving your projects to better meet accessibility requirements.</p>
 <cite style="font-size:0.8125rem!important">Shadi Abou-Zahra,<br>Course Project Manager</cite>
 </blockquote>

-Accessibility is essential for individuals and organizations that want to create high-quality products &mdash; and not exclude people from using their products and services.
+The "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" online course provides a strong foundation for making your make websites, apps, and other digital technology:

-The "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" online course provides a strong foundation for making websites, apps, and other digital technology:
+*   work well for people with disabilities

--  work well for people with disabilities
+*   meet international standards
--  meet international standards
+*   enhance the user experience for everyone

--  enhance the user experience for everyone
+Accessibility is essential to create high-quality products, and not exclude people from using your products and services.

 ## Who it is for